bds311/bds311.github.io/gh_pages.md

 Your GH pages repository should have a Markdown file `README.md`.
 Change this file and commit/push these changes to github.
 The changes made to `README.md` will show up on `<username>.github.io`.

-Next, on your local computer, in your repo, create a new markdown file called: `experience.md`.
-Add a few lines about some of your work or professional experience/plans.
+Next, on your local computer, in your repo, create a new markdown file called: `cultural_rec.md` that lists some book, show, TV, drawing, piece of art you recommend.
+Try to include a link to an outside site with more information.

-Add a link to your *experience* page in `README.md`.
+Add a link to your *cultural_rec.md* page in `README.md`.
 Commit and push these changes to the remote github repository.

-These changes will show up in `<username>.github.io/experience`.
+These changes will show up in `<username>.github.io/cultural_rec`.
 There can by a delay between pushing and changes showing up on your site.

 #### Part 5: Link your GitHub Repository to HW04